 - Contemporary Workplace Skills

-Which states offer the NEDP?
+Which States Offer the NEDP?

 According to CASAS, more than 80 NEDP agencies in eight states offer the NEPD.
-These states are Virginia, Rhode Island, New York, Maryland, Indiana, District of Columbia, Connecticut, and California.
-Annually, some 3,000 students complete the NEDP and on average, students will need some 8 months to complete the NEDP.
+These states are Virginia, Rhode Island, New York, Maryland, Indiana, the District of Columbia, Connecticut, and California.
+Annually, some 3,000 students complete the NEDP, and on average, students will need some 8 months to complete the NEDP.

 The NEDP is actually not a real test.
 It is a self-paced, highly flexible assessment program.
 Students will be working independently online to accomplish a number of assignments related to academic subject fields.